 A local favorite, the New Orleans-inspired Chicory Café started with an anchor location downtown South Bend and has since added another in downtown Mishawaka.
 Its specialty coffees change by the season (we're partial to the cozy flavors as fall sets in) and the house blend keeps the regulars coming back.
-In addition to freshly brewed coffee and lattes, Chicory serves made-to-order beignets.
+Don't forget to add some beignets when you're hungry.

 RELATED CONTENT: Learn More About The Bend's Farmers Markets

 The General Deli + Café